-The front door of your home is more than just a security and indoor climate regulation measure; it’s a statement for your home.
+The front door of your home is more than just a door and indoor climate regulation measure; it’s a statement for your home.
 Choosing the right door is a long-term investment that not only influences your home’s feel but also influences its long-term resale value.
 That’s why it’s important to know what options there when it comes to choosing the right front door for your home.
 Below, we’ll outline some of the attributes available today for a quality front door.
 A great example of a proper entrance would be these like these security doors in Adelaide.

 Front door styles